johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-01-28-docusaurus-createfeeditems-api-git-commit-date/index.md

 <!--truncate-->

+## Updated 27/11/2023 - Docusaurus 3

+This post was originally written targetting Docusaurus 2.
+Now Docusaurus 3 is landing, this post has been updated to cater for Docusaurus 3 usage.

 ## `createFeedItems` API

 [I worked on the createFeedItems API for Docusaurus](https://github.com/facebook/docusaurus/pull/8378).
 When the [feature was announced](https://twitter.com/docusaurus/status/1619019412610191379), there were a number of suggested use cases: